Yuhala/pbs-tee/README.md

 ```
 - Launch a VM with qemu and connect to it.
 For a regular (no TDX) VM, you can use a script like `pbs-tdx/boot_normal_vm.sh`.
 For a TDX VM, simply follow the instructions in [this Readme](./pbs-tdx/README.md).
 - I use the `virbr0` interface for the VMs, so their IPs will be `192.168.122.xxx`.
 To get all IPs attached to this bridge, do `ip neigh show dev virbr0`.
 Your VM's IP will be one of them.
-- Connect to the VM with
+- If it's a regular VM lauched with the above script `boot_normal_vm.sh`, connect to it with:
 ```bash
 ssh -p 2223 ubuntu@IP
 # default password: 123456
 ```
-- If it's a TDX VM, connect to it with
+- Otherwise, if it's a TDX VM, connect to it with:
 ```bash
 ssh tdx@vm-ip
 # default passworld: 123456